Hi, and welcome to my ABC Fundraising review we'll be asking:

 This speaks volumes!
 Most of the so-called work from home opportunities I review rarely stick around for longer than a year!

-In the last 25 years, they’ve helped 50,000+ groups across the US to raise $50million and have built a solid reputation for themselves.
-This can only make your job representing the company and selling their products that bit easier.
+In the last 25 years, they've helped 50,000+ groups across the US to raise $50 million and have built a solid reputation.
+This will only make your job representing the company and selling their products that bit easier.

 ABC Fundraising has ingeniously designed their products in such a way that everybody benefits.

 As a distributor, you have the potential to make money whilst helping non-profit organisations and local groups raise money for their charitable projects at the same time.
 This is a job with a real feel-good factor about it.

-If you sign up you’ll get access to their distributor support team who you can call at any time to get your questions answered.
+Sign up and you'll get access to their distributor support team who you can call at any time to get your questions answered.

 In terms of training, they'll give you a host of training videos designed to help you become a ‘fundraising expert' as fast as possible.

 You'll also be included in the live distributor calls that run every 2 weeks for ongoing training and support.

-These are people from your area who have already requested more information through the website.
-This means there are people actively looking for help with fundraising.
+These are people from your area who have already requested more information through the website, people actively looking for help with fundraising.

-As a salesperson, this gives you a huge advantage.
+As a salesperson, getting leads like this gives you a huge advantage.

-It’s also worth noting that there are no minimum sales quotas to fill no recurring payments to make after the initial starter pack cost.
+It's also worth noting that there are no minimum sales quotas to fill and no recurring payments to make after the initial starter pack.

 In this post, I warn against joining business opportunities that require an upfront fee.
 I firmly believe any legitimate work from home opportunity should provide you with the tools you need to do the job.

-The fact you need to pay out between $376 and $630 before you’ve even made a sale means you’re starting on the back foot and there’s a risk you could be worse off if you find out it’s not for you.
+The fact you need to pay out between $376 and $630 before you've even made a sale means you're starting on the back foot and there's a risk you could be worse off if you find out later it's not for you.

 I have no problem with them saying, “You're watching a pre-recorded video but leave your questions in the box below and we'll email you with a response personally within the next 24 hours.”